jakubjirous/interactive-rating-component/.swm/a-complete-guide-to-submitting-solutions-on-frontend-mentor.xa0zy.sw.md

 ---
 id: xa0zy
-title: Frontend Mentor
+title: A complete guide to submitting solutions on Frontend Mentor
 file_version: 1.1.2
 app_version: 1.2.4
 ---

-# A complete guide to submitting solutions on Frontend Mentor

 So, you’ve put in the time to build out your solution.
 You’re happy with how it looks and have tried matching it up to the design.
 Now it’s time to submit it to the platform!